jscostaBR/watch.js/README.md

 # Watch.js
-A Timezone's Watch  built in Js.
+A Timezone Watch built in Js.